MitchSiegel/CSCI-3308-Project/README.md

 Tests should automatically run when the application is built.
 To run tests manually, run `npm test` in the root directory of the project.

-Link to deployed application
-//TODO once hosting is set up
+Check out our deployed application [here](http://recitation-15-team-04.eastus.cloudapp.azure.com:3000) (Link not always hosted)